SnowdenWintermute/lucella/README.md

 - Clone the repository https://github.com/SnowdenWintermute/lucella.git
 - Open a terminal in the top level directory of the cloned repo and run
   > yarn install
-- Create .env files in client and server package folders based on the templates provided. **DO NOT delete the templates.
+- Create a .env.local.development file and a cypress.env.json file in client package folder, and a .env file in the top level directory based on the templates provided. **DO NOT delete the templates.
 Contact mike for api keys.**
 - Launch docker desktop (if on windows/mac) or check that docker is running (linux) _ On windows you may need to click the bug icon then "clean / purge data" to get docker desktop to start _ Open a terminal in the top level directory and run